Tambiebarango/lendesk_submission/README.md

 In order to build this API out following the requirements, I'm using Rails as the platform (without any DB support of active record) and Redis for data storage.
 However, I still have models that are basically just pure ruby objects.

 Since it's only an authentication app, I only have the `User` model.
-I have created a `ValidationConcern` that will take care of all validation issues for all models.
-These issues include

-- presence
-- uniqueness
-- complexity (for passwords)

-The idea is that any new validation issue should be added to this concern, and the concern will be included in the model.
+I have used custom validators that inherit from `ActiveModel::EachValidator` to perform model validation on the user's `username` and `password`.

 Next, I have a `RedisRecordConcern` that takes care of storing and retrieving records from `redis`.
-This concern has a `find_by` class method that can retrieve a record using the hash name it was stored under.
+This concern has a `find` class method that can retrieve a record using a primary key (pk).
+The user model's pk is `username` and records are stored in redis as `User-<username>`.

 It also has a `create` class method that will initialize the object after the individual models have run their specific validations.
 It will be the responsibility of the individual models that include `RedisRecordConcern` to call `save_to_redis` method BECAUSE the models will decide what the hash name will be.
-E.g. for `User` model, the hash name in redis is the model instance's `username method.
+E.g. for `User` model, the hash name in redis is the model instance's `username` method with `User-` prefixed to it.

-I've used `bcrypt` to hash the user's password, so at no point in time is the bare password available or stored. `BCrypt` has the ability though to compare raw strings to the hashed password and that's what I'm using to authenticate users.
+I've used `bcrypt` to hash the user's password, so at no point in time is the bare password available or stored. `BCrypt` has the ability to compare raw strings to the hashed password and that's what I'm using to authenticate users.

-When a new user creates a new login, the `User.create` call will hash their password and store in the redis db.
+When a new user creates a new login, the `User.create` call will hash their password and store in the redis db once the complexity of the password and uniqueness of the username have been validated.

-When a user attempts to login with username and password, I will initialze a temporary `User` record calling `User.new` and passing in the stored user's user name and a hash of the stored user's password and then call `.authenticate` on that instance to compare the password sent to the login endpoint against the hash.
+When a user attempts to login with username and password, I will initialze a temporary `User` object calling `User.new` and passing in the stored user's user name and a hash of the stored user's password and then call `.authenticate` on that instance to compare the password sent to the login endpoint against the hash.

 Once authenticated, I will then provide the user with a `JWT` token that expires in 2 hours authenticating them for every other request in the api such as `GET /api/foo`.